Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 Nonprofits, Federally- and state-recognized Tribal governments and intertribal consortia, local governments, and Native American organizations who are proposing environmental justice projects.

-Grants for rural clean energy programs
+Grants for clean energy programs in rural areas (<10,000 people)

 The funding can provide a financial investment, technical assistance, or other resources to advance clean energy demonstrations and energy solutions